Lupin75/First_project/README.md

 * The gif files are recorded using [ScreenToGif](https://www.screentogif.com/)

 # TO COMPILE THE CODE

- * To compile the code ,
+## For Linux

+1. Get sfml library, enter the following in your terminal `sudo apt install libsfml-dev`
+2. Then `g++ story.cpp -libsfml-system -libsfml-audio -o bin/game`
+3. Go to bin folder by `cd bin` and run game by `./game`

+## For Windows
 1. Go this [link to SFML website](https://www.sfml-dev.org/download/sfml/2.5.1/) and download the SFML library according to your compiler.
     * For Example(Not recommended),
         I use mingw compiler with i686 archictecture (x84 or 32 bit).
         1. copy the files in sfml/bin folder to $(this_repo)/bin folder